mjdamgaard/UP-Web-Project/README.md

 ### Ratable tags!

-So how about system that allows the users to rate each tag on a scale!?
+So how about system that allows the users to rate each tag on a scale?
 <!-- so that each user can then tailor their searches and get their feeds sorted after exactly the qualities that they are looking for? -->
 <!-- so that one can quickly get an overview of all the qualities of a given resource, without having  -->